-- encouraging new operations to obtain environmental certification, - to encourage biodiversity in renovation projects with external landscaping, such projects will be subject to a socio-ecological assessment and provided with support for implementing recommendations throughout the project.
-Energy retrofits based on external thermal insulation as well as other building work (e.g. densification) will get special attention to ensure the preservation of wildlife (e.g. assessment by the LPO - French bird protection league), - maintenance contracts for sustainable management of green spaces that include differentiated approaches and a ban on synthetic chemical plant protection products that are dangerous for the environment and for secondary fauna.
+- along with the deployment of climate risk analysis methodology, particularly for the most critical properties, work on greening buildings, reducing soil sealing and increasing the number of trees to limit the effects of urban heat, - implementing innovative nature-based solutions, - identifying potential improvements (internal and external resources, community associations, involvement of local authorities, tenant satisfaction surveys, tenant associations), - encouraging new operations to obtain environmental certification, - to encourage biodiversity in renovation projects with external landscaping, such projects will be subject to a socio-ecological assessment and provided with support for implementing recommendations throughout the project.
+Energy retrofits based on external thermal insulation as well as other building work (e.g. densification) will get special attention to ensure the preservation of wildlife (e.g. assessment by the LPO - the French bird protection league), - maintenance contracts for sustainable management of green spaces that include differentiated approaches and a ban on synthetic chemical plant protection products that are dangerous for the environment and for secondary fauna.

-Lastly, CDC Habitat Group and AMPERE Gestion aim to measure and track the biodiversity footprint of their properties from 2024 using an indicator such as the Global Biodiversity Score (GBS) and/or the Biodiversity Performance Assessment / Local Biodiversity Index.
+Lastly, CDC Habitat Group and AMPERE Gestion aim to measure and track the biodiversity footprint of their properties in the medium term using indicators such as Biotope Area Factor (BAF), Global Biodiversity Score (GBS) and/or Biodiversity Performance Assessment / Local Biodiversity Index.